Public access to records

 Access Directions

-Public offices must make access directions for State records that they have created or have control of and that are in the open access period (i.e. more than 30 years old).
-This requirement applies whether or not the records are required as State archives, and regardless of whether they are in the custody of the public office or are held in the NSW State Archives Collection.
+An access direction determines whether a State record is open to public access or closed for a longer period of time to protect sensitive information.
+Records that are in the open access period (i.e. when the record is at least 20 years old) are deemed to be subject to an direction unless a direction has been made.
+This applies whether or not the records are required as State archives, and regardless of whether they are in the custody of the public office or are held in the State Archives Collection.

 Types of access directions